-- (1) The council may, for council employees and associated persons- - (a) establish and amend a superannuation scheme; or - (b) take part in a superannuation scheme. - (2) If it does so, the council may pay an amount from the operating fund to the superannuation scheme as a contribution for the council employees and associated persons. - (3) An associated person is the spouse of a council employee, or another person prescribed under a regulation. - (4) A superannuation scheme is a superannuation scheme that complies with the Commonwealth Super Act. - (5) Despite section 5(2), the Local Government Act applies to the following to the extent of their participation in the LG super scheme- - (a) the Brisbane City Council; - (b) an employee of Brisbane City Council; - (c) an associated person. - (6) The LG super scheme is the Local Government Superannuation Scheme continued in existence under the Local Government Act, section 217(1).
+- (1) The council may, for council employees and associated persons- - (a) establish and amend a superannuation scheme; or - (b) take part in a superannuation scheme. - (2) If it does so, the council may pay an amount from the operating fund to the superannuation scheme as a contribution for the council employees and associated persons. - (3) An associated person is the spouse of a council employee, or another person prescribed under a regulation.

+- (4) A superannuation scheme is a superannuation scheme that complies with the Commonwealth Super Act.

+- (5) Despite section 5(2), the Local Government Act applies to the following to the extent that that Act applies to the superannuation of an employee of a local government-

+- (a) the Brisbane City Council;

+- (b) an employee of Brisbane City Council;

+- (c) an associated person.